-The tool is a goldmine of keyword ideas, and what’s more important, long-tails.
+The tool is a goldmine of keyword ideas and, what’re more important, long tails.
 Browse through the list of all the related keywords and pick the ones that come with the least competition and highest demand.

 If you are new to SEO or have a relatively new site, don’t start with keywords that have the highest search volumes—usually, they are more broad and competitive.
 Put them aside, and wait before you have a more solid site authority in order to be able to target and rank for these search terms.

-First, focus on keywords that come with ower competition, and an upward search trend—all to get some initial rankings and bring some tractions to your site.
+First, focus on keywords that come with lower competition and an upward search trend—all to get some initial rankings and bring some traction to your site.
 Once you have some wins, you can get to target more challenging keywords.

 - Highlight transactional keywords